Click here for the rules on the Red Tractor Risk Based Approach to assessmentsFind out more

 You must not sell products as ‘Red Tractor Assured’ whilst your certification is suspended.

-If within 3 months of the suspension date you have not demonstrated that you have corrected the non-conformances, the Certification Body will withdraw certification and your membership will automatically terminate.
+If within 3 months of the suspension date you have not demonstrated that you have corrected the non-conformances, the Certification Body will withdraw certification and your membership will automatically close..

-The Certification Body will also withdraw certification and your membership will automatically terminate if you are still categorised as high risk following two consecutive unannounced spot checks as a result of our risk based approach to inspections.
+The Certification Body will also withdraw certification and your membership will automatically be revoked. if you are still categorised as high risk following two consecutive unannounced spot checks as a result of our risk based approach to inspections.

 You can only regain certification by following the procedure for a new applicant and as long as no other sanctions or non-conformances remain.